 Carbonite stores your files in secure data centers.
 They can endure virtual attacks, as well as disasters such as earthquakes and fires.
 Their security measures include redundant power distribution unit diversity, battery backup, on-site generators, climate control systems, 24/7 guard patrols, biometric scanners, electronic key cards and closed-circuit TV surveillance.

 Both services have strong security.
-Though CloudBerry Backup uses the SSL protocol and the ability to encrypt on the client side and at rest changes with the partner service, it has great security when it is coupled with Amazon S3.
+Though CloudBerry Backup uses the TLS protocol and the ability to encrypt on the client side and at rest changes with the partner service, it has great security when it is coupled with Wasabi.
+Carbonite provides private encryption and uses the TLS protocol too, but CloudBerry is more flexible so it wins this round.

 The initial backup with any service can take a long time.
 How long depends on your internet service provider and how close you are to a server.
 The closer you are, the better your connection will be.
 Services get more points if they allow you to tweak transfer settings, throttle speeds and use a block-level transfer algorithm, which helps after the initial backup.